ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 ## Collection Tree Map

-The 'Collection Tree Map' is an very useful tool to analyse how your rides distribute - e.g. regarding your "Workout Codes", or equipment (if you maintain it).
+The 'Collection Tree Map' is an very useful tool to analyse how your activities distribute - e.g. regarding your "Workout Codes", or equipment (if you maintain it).

 What the graphics does is a 2-dimensional map where you can
 * define the 2 Dimensions (here called 'First' and 'Second') and
 * define the metrics used to calculate the size of a tree/map-segment.

-What GoldenCheetah does is to summarize the selected metrics for all selected rides ('Date Range' and 'Filter' is considered) and shows for each separate value combination of the configured dimensions, a tile which goes in line with the accumulated metric value for the tile.
+What GoldenCheetah does is to summarize the selected metrics for all selected activities ('Date Range' and 'Filter' is considered) and shows for each separate value combination of the configured dimensions, a tile which goes in line with the accumulated metric value for the tile.

-_Note: Possible dimensions for 'First' and 'Second' are all text fields from the rides - details (as defined in the preferences).
+_Note: Possible dimensions for 'First' and 'Second' are all text fields from the activities - details (as defined in the preferences).
 So like for 'Search/Filter' only if you maintain data and the values are consistent, you will get useful output here._

 _Note2: Unlike 'Search/Filter' the field content is treated as 'Case Sensitive'_